hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 For that, we can use SQL optimization phase also for determining partitions and for all relations: we extract information about required partitions to run to JobConfig, and then mark DAG as 'ableToPruneMembers'.
 This mark is an indicator for `ExecutionPlanBuilder` to choose code path with member pruning during execution plans creation.
+As a helpful API for SQL's `CreateDagVisitor`, we introduced new wrapper for both `ProcessorMetaSupplier` and `ProcessorSupplier` - `memberPruningProcessorMetaSupplier`, where `doesWorkWithoutInput` method returns `false`.
+This PMS make easier and more precise choosing members to prune.

 ### Processor pruning

+For processor pruning we would like to separate two kinds of pruning: **intra-member** processor pruning, which is applicable only for processor creation elimination inside one member, and **inter-member** processor pruning.

 #### Use cases for processor pruning